What does that Word or Phrase mean?

 Casetrack – The Court’s integrated case management system.

-CC – Is an abbreviation for Change of Circumstances.
+CC – An abbreviation for Change of Circumstances.

 CCP – An abbreviation for the ‘Commonwealth Courts Portal’.
-See ‘Commonwealth Courts Portal’.
+See ‘Commonwealth Courts Portal’ below.

 CFM – An abbreviation for the Chief Federal Magistrate.